-The Group continued to build relationships with the regional communities throughout the passenger network and actively renewed and formed new partnerships with local councils to further improve the air services for mutual benefit.
+The Group continued to work closely with the regional communities throughout the Rex passenger network and numerous partnership agreements with local councils were both entered into or renewed.

-As we entered the year under review, partnership agreements were renewed with the regional councils that own and operate the following regional airports: Albury, Broken Hill, Bathurst, Ballina, Ceduna, Coober Pedy, Dubbo, Grafton, Griffith, Lismore, Narrandera, Parkes, Taree, Townsville and Wagga Wagga.
+As we entered the year under review, partnership agreements were renewed with the regional councils that own and operate the following regional airports: Broken Hill, Bathurst, Ballina, Ceduna, Coober Pedy, Dubbo, Grafton, Griffith, Lismore, Narrandera, Parkes, Taree and Wagga Wagga.
+A new partnership agreement was entered into with Newcastle Airport Limited in conjunction with new services linking Newcastle to Sydney and Ballina / Byron Bav.

-There were no partnership agreements with the following regional airports: Burnie, Kangaroo Island, King Island, Merimbula, Mildura, Moruya, Mount Gambier, Orange, Port Lincoln and Whyalla.
+There were no partnership agreements during the FY with the following regional airports: Albury, Burnie, Kangaroo Island, King Island, Merimbula, Mildura, Moruya, Mount Gambier, Orange, Port Lincoln or Whyalla.